Tenzo, sho by Ven. Anzan Hoshin roshi

-- Saturday, June 8th: “Every Breath You Take” by Ven.
-Shikai Zuiko o-sensei: "When Entering a Hall" (Dharma Talk 27)
+Monday, June 27th: “Every Breath You Take” by Ven.
+Shikai Zuiko o-sensei: “Seeing a King" (Dharma Talk 95)

 Recorded Teachings for Public Access

-While most of the online Recorded Teachings library is password-protected and only accessible to students of Zen Master Anzan Hoshin, a small selection of MP3 recordings of teisho are accessible to the public at https://wwzc.org/recorded-teachings.
-Additional recordings will be uploaded periodically.
+While most of the online Recorded Teachings library is password-protected and only accessible to students of the Lineage of Zen Master Anzan Hoshin, a small selection of MP3 recordings of teisho are accessible to the public at wwzc.org/recorded-teachings Additional recordings will be uploaded periodically.
 MP3 recordings of four recorded teisho by Ven.
 Anzan Hoshin roshi are currently available: